What is Mydayis?

 Store at room temperature away from moisture, heat, and light.

 Keep track of your medicine.
-Amphetamine and dextroamphetamine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Mydayis is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember, but not late in the day.
 Skip the missed dose if it is almost evening.
 Do not take extra medicine to make up the missed dose.